|

 and, of course, a phone line.
 I haven't tested this with a large

-of 12/09/2004.)
+queue of files, but I've sent individual files successfully.
 Note that faxing on OS X is still rather undersupported;

 for a basic intro and good followup, see Wei-Meng Lee's article at